Hakob Manandyan: Contribution to Historiography

 As the famous historian Boris Grekov rightly noted, Manandyan “was able to correctly determine the state of Armenology and direct his efforts where they could yield the greatest results.”
 From this point of view, the work done by the historian in the direction of studying the socio-economic life of ancient Armenia is invaluable, thanks to which he made possible a comprehensive analysis of Armenian history.
-Among his works in this area are "Notes on the Status of Peasants in Ancient Armenia During the Marzpans" (1925), "Royal Taxes in Armenia During the Marzpans" (1926), "Materials on the Economic Life of Ancient Armenia" (1927), "Feudalism in Ancient Armenia" (1934), "Cities of Armenia in the 10th-11th Centuries" (1940), and "Trade and Cities of Armenia in Relation to Ancient World Trade" (1960).
+Among his works in this area are "Notes on the Status of Peasants in Ancient Armenia During the Marzpans" (1925), "Royal Taxes in Armenia During the Marzpans" (1926), "Materials on the Economic Life of Ancient Armenia" (1927), "Feudalism in Ancient Armenia" (1934), "Cities of Armenia in the 10th–11th Centuries" (1940), and "Trade and Cities of Armenia in Relation to Ancient World Trade" (1960).
 These works provide detailed descriptions of medieval Armenia's internal life from social, legal, and economic perspectives, including land ownership forms, etc., up to various measures and weights used.
 In fact, by studying the socio-economic life of ancient and medieval Armenia, Manandyan founded a new direction in the development of Armenian historiography, illuminating previously unexplored complex and intricate issues, thereby going beyond the framework of national history and representing great significance for the study of the history of the ancient world - especially the countries of Central Asia.

 Manandyan is sometimes criticized in connection with one of his theories suggesting that the Armenian nation was formed as a result of the mixing of indigenous tribes of the Armenian Highlands and incoming Armenians.
 Manandyan was essentially restoring Armenian historiography from scratch on one hand, while on the other hand, he was under strict control and limitations imposed by Soviet authorities.
 For the USSR, which had close ties with Turkey, it was important to suppress the topic of Armenian origins as much as possible, and it was forbidden to even talk about Western Armenia, occupied by Turkey.
 In 1930, Manandyan proposed a migration hypothesis, but during World War II, this theory began to be refuted.
 Based on the research of E. Forrer and later P. Kretschmer, the Hayasa hypothesis arose, which was soon accepted by Manandyan himself.

-For many years, while studying various political, socio-economic, and cultural events in the history of the Armenian nation, H. Manandyan, during the difficult days of the Patriotic War, began work on a comprehensive and summarizing work—a multi-volume series titled "Critical Review of the History of the Armenian Nation."
+For many years, while studying various political, socio-economic, and cultural events in the history of the Armenian nation, Manandyan, during the difficult days of the Patriotic War, began work on a comprehensive and summarizing work—a multi-volume series titled "Critical Review of the History of the Armenian Nation."
 The aim was to illuminate the history of the Armenian Nation from the 6th century BC to the 15th century AD based on a detailed comparative study of primary sources.
 In this collection, Manandyan managed not only to give an extensive and systematic scientific presentation of the ancient and medieval history of the Armenian people, but also to identify the internal cause-and-effect relationship of historical events, and also made a number of topographic and chronological clarifications that became a new word on many important historical issues.